 We always witness true stories about dogs saving humans from apparent danger.
 They are not only offering company but also establishing love and care for the people around them.

 Kenai, who is a Golden Retriever aged three years old, while out strolling with her master, sighted an injured eagle and started woofing insistently.
-The wounded bald eagle rested on a small branch of a shrub near a stream.
+The wounded bald eagle was resting on a small branch of a shrub near a stream.

-Based on assessment and evaluation, the feathers of the less fortunate bird were frozen by the very thick ice, and he has suffered from a fracture in his shoulder.
-A further test was carried out, and it was discovered that this bald eagle had shown signs and symptoms of lead contamination.
+Based on assessment and evaluation, the feathers of the less fortunate bird had been frozen by the very thick ice, and he had suffered from a fracture in his shoulder.
+A further test was carried out, and it was discovered that this bald eagle showed signs and symptoms of lead contamination.

 Luckily, the poor bird is anticipated to make total healing and rehabilitation after having medical treatment.
-A sense of gratitude is honored to such a thoughtful act of a brilliant dog who made a significant impact on a life f a bird.
+A sense of gratitude is given to such a thoughtful act of a brilliant dog who made a significant impact on the life of a bird.

-Perhaps, if this injured bird was not given any help, he could have just died from freezing.
+If this injured bird had not been given any help, then perhaps he could have just died from freezing.
 His life would have ended that way in a very miserable manner.

 We could say that dogs do have excellent minds and big hearts.